Many ILAA scholarship recipients have graduated and started their professional careers. Here's an update on your scholarship dollars at work:

 Jessica Levine Hoffman, Au.D. graduated from Northwestern University in 2010.
 As a student, she conducted research on auditory brainstem responses to vocoded coded sounds in human subjects.
 In addition to receiving a research award from ILAA, Dr. Hoffman received a research award from the American Academy of Audiology in 2009 and presented a poster of her findings at the 2010

 AAA conference.
-Dr. Hoffman moved to London, United Kingdom in February 2011 where she worked as a pediatric audiologist for eight months before joining The Portland Hospital in London as a pediatric cochlear implant audiologist.
-As an audiologist and bilateral cochlear implant recipient, she is actively involved with mentoring, public speaking, and providing advice for cochlear implant candidates, cochlear implant recipients, and professionals through various organizations.
-6-30-2012
+Dr. Hoffman relocated to London, United Kingdom in February 2011 where she has been working as a pediatric cochlear implant audiologist at St. Thomas' Hospital.
+As an audiologist and bilateral cochlear implant recipient, she is actively involved with mentoring, public speaking, and providing advice for cochlear implant candidates, cochlear implant recipients, and professionals through various organizations in the United States and United Kingdom.
+8-22-2013

 Erin Maierle, Au.D. completed her 4th year externship at the UCLA Medical Center and began working there as a Senior Audiologist after her graduation from Rush University in June, 2007.
 Dr. Maierle states she enjoys working at UCLA due to the dedicated and collaborative staff of audiologist from all over the United States with a variety of specialties and clinical backgrounds, the wide variety of services provided, including electrophysiologic testing, aural rehabilitation, amplification, and implantable devices, and the close relationship with UCLA’s Head and Neck Department and Craniofacial Team.
 She is pleased to work with a diverse population which provides an opportunity to use her Spanish-speaking skills.
 2008